Classroom Guidelines & Procedures

 64% or below = F

-It is the students’ responsibility to keep track of their individual grades and to assess performance throughout the 9-weeks.
+It is the students’ responsibility to keep track of their individual grades throughout the 9-weeks.
 The ability to see student grades is available to both students and their parents online.
-Access can be achieved by contacting the school office for information pertaining to logging on to Progress Book.

 - Tardy: Students are expected to be in class on time!
 If a student enters the classroom after class is scheduled to begin, he or she is considered tardy for the day unless he/she has a pass from another teacher.

 - Homework: All homework assignments are expected to be completed to the best ability of the student.
 This does not mean 100% correct each time, as it is expected students will learn from these mistakes on follow up assignments.
-When a student has not completed their assignment they will be asked to document this in the form of a “Pink Slip” and will lose 5 points for their 9-weeks homework grade (Out of 50 possible points)
+When a student has not completed their assignment they will be asked to document this in the form of a “Pink Slip” and will incur the loss of points for their 9-weeks homework grade (Will be based on the number of assignments given)

 - End-of period class dismissal: The teacher will dismiss the class when he feels the class is ready; this includes having all materials put away and trash thrown away.
 Please make sure all assignments have been copied into your planner before leaving.

 - Absences: If a student is absent, it is his/her responsibility to complete the missed assignment in a timely manner.
-All assignments will be posted on the bulletin board towards the front of the room.
-This should be checked immediately upon returning to school.
 All notes must be copied from a classmate.
 The student has the number of days to complete the assignment that they were absent.
 If further directions are needed it is the student’s responsibility to see the teacher for clarification.
 This policy is also in effect for scheduled quizzes and tests.

 - Restroom / Locker Usage: Students are expected to visit their lockers and use the bathroom between classes.
-Being unprepared for class can result in the issuance of a lunch detention.
 Emergency visits to the restroom and/or locker will be permitted by presenting a school planner to the teacher.

 - Responding to and asking questions: Students are encouraged to be actively involved in class.
 If they would like to ask/answer a question, they are to raise their hand until the teacher acknowledges them.
 There are NO DUMB QUESTIONS!
 Please don’t shout out answers.